This article was originally published on the CABI BioProtection Portal blog. Visit the original blog post here.

 - The number of pests dislodged for every beat or shake sample

 Prevention is a key step in integrated pest management.
+This is the best line of defense against pests.
 It focuses on how to prevent pest populations from building up to economically damaging levels.

-Integrated pest management aims to prevent pest problems.
-This method of pest management is often cheaper with better results in the long run.
+IPM aims to prevent pest problems.
+This method of pest management is often cheaper and has better results in the long term.
 Even if prevention does not eliminate pests, it should lower their numbers.
 This makes them easier to control.

 Among others, preventive actions include: